 As the lead editor, Carrie is responsible for curating the categories and content of Homestead How-To in partnership with Libby.
 She focuses on making sure that articles align with the goals and purposes of the site and help to promote learning in every way possible.

+We welcome contributing authors through our “write for us” page!
+You’ll find a number of other homesteaders in our by-lines.
 As we further develop Homestead How-To we hope to add contributing editors who will take the lead on various categories.
 More to come!